-St Swithuns Triathlon was to be my second tri of the year.
+St Swithuns Tri was to be my second triathlon of the year.
 It was a new event, so I was looking forward to seeing the venue.
-I also guessed that some of the route might be similar to the route used in previous years for Winchester Duathlon, which I thought would be fun.
+I also guessed that some of the route might be similar to the route used in previous years for Winchester Duathlon, which would be fun.

-My mum had agreed to come along to look after Baby M, so I knew that I would be able to do the race without worrying about her, but it did give me an incentive to go as quickly as possible.
+My mum had agreed to come along to look after Baby M, so I knew that I would be able to do the race without worrying about her.
+However, it did give me an incentive to go as quickly as possible.

 We then went for a drive around the bike course.
 For other events, we’ve had a practice ride on the course, but we didn’t have time for that, so we decided to make do with a ride.
 I like to look for any hills that I might not know about as well as sharp turns and gravel on the road.